tony19/named-regexp/README.md

 Build
 -----

-To build `named-regexp` from source, use Maven 2 or higher:
+To build `named-regexp` from source, use Maven 2 or higher and JDK 8 or higher:

 ```bash
 $ git clone git://github.com/tony19/named-regexp.git